cocos-creator/docs-3d-deprecated/en/asset/font.md

 ![from main menu](font/create_label_main_menu.png)

-### Associated Font Resources
+### Associated Font Assets

-The font components created using the above method use the __system font__ as the associated resource, by default.
-If you want to use a __TTF__ or __bitmap fonts__ in the project, you can drag your font resources to the created `Label` component.
+The font components created using the above method use the __system font__ as the associated asset, by default.
+If you want to use a __TTF__ or __bitmap fonts__ in the project, you can drag your font assets to the created `Label` component.

 ![assign font file](font/assign_font_file.png)

-At this time, the font used in a scene will be immediately rendered using the font resource specified.
+At this time, the font used in a scene will be immediately rendered using the font asset specified.
 You can also freely switch the `Font` property of the same `Label` component to use __TTF__ or __bitmap fonts__ according to the needs of the project.
 When switching font files, other properties of the `Label` component are not affected.

 If you want to restore the use of __system fonts__, you can click the property check box of __Use System Font__ to clear the font file specified in the __Font__ property.

 ### Dragging and droping to create a Label node

-Another quick way to create font nodes using specified resources is to directly __drag and drop__ font files, either __TTF__ or __bitmap fonts__, from the **Explorer** panel into the **Level Manager**.
-The only difference from the menu created above is that text nodes created using drag and drop will automatically use the dragged font resource to set the `Font` property of the **Label** component.
+Another quick way to create font nodes using specified assets is to directly __drag and drop__ font files, either __TTF__ or __bitmap fonts__, from the **Explorer** panel into the **Level Manager**.
+The only difference from the menu created above is that text nodes created using drag and drop will automatically use the dragged font asset to set the `Font` property of the **Label** component.

 <!-- ## 位图字体合并渲染